Hitstar53/My-Notes/SPIT/Sem 7/CE/CE Module 4 Notes.md

 ##### Loudspeakers
 Loudspeakers convert electrical audio signals into sound waves.

+Some of the important characteristics are follows:
+1. Directivity
+2. Signal to noise ratio
+3. Efficiency
+4. Frequency response
+5. Distortion
+6. Speaker coil impedance
+7. Power handling capacity
 ##### Types:
 1. **Cone Type**: Uses a moving coil attached to a conical diaphragm.
 2. **Electrodynamic**: Replaces the permanent magnet with an electromagnet for higher power.